 Walk With Me

-Now in its sevennth year, Walk With Me is the national signature event for Easter Seals.
-The event consists of a non-competitive walk and/or competitive run that invites people of all abilities—individually and as members of corporate and community-formed teams—to participate.
+The event consists of a non-competitive walk and/or competitive run that invites people of all ages and abilities—individually and as members of corporate and community-formed teams—to participate.

 Event participants raise money by paying a registration fee and/or by asking friends, family members, and co-workers to sponsor them.
 Prizes are awarded to registrants based on the amount of money they collect.